farinap5/PyRAT/README.md

 ## About
 PyRAT comes with the objective of studying some processes and possibilities in a simple spyware malware in python.

+The project has a simple persistence function which makes the software keeping running looking for a connection even without a server connected.